-RESTful API for IBM Spectrum Control Base Edition uses the GET and POST commands for array operations.
+RESTful API for IBM Spectrum Control Base Edition uses the GET and POST commands for storage system (array) operations.

-You can run an array query by issuing the GET command to retrieve a list of arrays and their properties, or display the properties of a single array.
+You can run a storage system query by issuing the GET command to retrieve a list of storage systems and their properties, or display the properties of a single storage system.